alexch/codelikethis/public/lessons/react/what_is_react.md

 # What is React?

 - React is a JavaScript library from Facebook.
-- Which makes building complex user interfaces easy.
+- Which makes building complex user interfaces easy by:
-- By breaking the UI up into small, composible, functional components.
+  - breaking the UI up into small, composible, functional components
-- By providing tools to create components for each part of the interface.
+  - providing tools to create components for each part of the interface
-- And manage the assembly of those components into the final resulting web page.
+  - managing the assembly of those components into the final resulting web page

 ![react logo](/images/React-icon.svg)